r3eckon/BNG-BeamLegalRacing/README.md

 Format for this list is **wpspd=WPNAME:SPEED,WPNAME:SPEED, ...**

+Since version 1.10 race files have been simplified, model list is no longer required as it is parsed from the config list.
+Configs for most races are now passed as **config=class:PATH_TO_CLASS_FILE** to help organize race opponents in easy to edit files for each club tier, as well as other track event related config categories which can be sorted by induction type, drivetrain type and vehicle brand.

 ### UI Modding
 Part Images can be added to enhance the UX of the part shop.
 To add more part images: